raingerber/data-point/packages/data-point/README.md

 dataPoint.transform(objectReducer, inputData)
 ```

-Each of the TransformExpressions might also contain more ObjectReducers (which might contain TransformExpressions, and so on).
+Each of the ReducerExpressions might also contain more ObjectReducers (which might contain ReducerExpressions, and so on).
 Notice how the output changes based on the position of the ObjectReducers in the two expressions:

 ```js
 const inputData = {